Concrete Pumping (BBCP)

 Concrete Pumping’s full-year EPS flipped from negative to positive over the last five years.
 This is encouraging and shows it’s at a critical moment in its life.

-Sadly for Concrete Pumping, its EPS declined by 29.8% annually over the last two years while its revenue was flat.
-This tells us the company struggled to adjust to choppy demand.
+Sadly for Concrete Pumping, its EPS declined by more than its revenue over the last two years, dropping 37.3%.
+This tells us the company struggled to adjust to shrinking demand.

 Diving into the nuances of Concrete Pumping’s earnings can give us a better understanding of its performance.
-While we mentioned earlier that Concrete Pumping’s operating margin improved this quarter, a two-year view shows its margin has declined by 6 percentage points.
+Concrete Pumping’s operating margin has declined by 3.5 percentage points over the last two years.
 This was the most relevant factor (aside from the revenue impact) behind its lower earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q4, Concrete Pumping reported EPS at negative $0.06, up from negative $0.08 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
+In Q1, Concrete Pumping reported EPS at negative $0.01, down from $0.05 in the same quarter last year.
+This print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
 Over the next 12 months, Wall Street expects Concrete Pumping to perform poorly.
-Analysts forecast its full-year EPS of $0.28 will hit $0.43.
+Analysts forecast its full-year EPS of $0.22 will hit $0.40.

 9. Cash Is King

-Taking a step back, we can see that Concrete Pumping’s margin dropped by 9.7 percentage points during that time.
-If its declines continue, it could signal higher capital intensity and investment needs.
+Taking a step back, we can see that Concrete Pumping’s margin dropped by 3.9 percentage points during that time.
+It may have ticked higher more recently, but shareholders are likely hoping for its margin to at least revert to its historical level.
+If the longer-term trend returns, it could signal increasing investment needs and capital intensity.

 10. Return on Invested Capital (ROIC)